-In the event of fraud:
+In the event of confirmed fraud:

-- we may have your details recorded in the Fraud Information System Holland (Fraude Informatie Systeem Holland) (FISH) or other fraud identification systems recognised by the insurers.
-This will be done in accordance with the rules of the FISH Protocol.
-You (insured party/policyholder) can view and download this protocol at www.hollandzorg.com/conditions - we can file a report with the police. - we may recover the investigation costs we incurred in identifying and proving the fraud committed by you (insured party/policyholder). - we may terminate the insurance contract. - you will not be entitled to a reimbursement of the care costs and we can demand that any compensations paid, including the costs incurred to do so, are paid back.
+• we can have your (insured party/policyholder) data included in the Internal Reference Register (IVR) or the External Reference Register (EVR).
+The IVR and EVR are used by financial institutions to assess the integrity of insured parties and other customers.
+The IVR can only be consulted by us.
+The EVR can also be consulted by other financial institutions.
+Consultation runs via the central database of Stichting CIS.
+This will be done in accordance with the rules of the Protocol Incident Warning system for Financial Institutions.
+You (insured party/policyholder) can view and download this protocol at www.hollandzorg.com/conditions.

+• we can file a report with the police.

+• we may recover the investigation costs we incurred in identifying and proving the fraud committed by you (insured party/policyholder).

-• we can recover the costs of recovery from you (insured party/policyholder).
+- we may terminate the insurance contract. - we can recover the collection costs from you (insured party/policyholder).